GuillaumeFalourd/poc-grpc-java-maven/README.md

-# gRPC (Google Remote Procedure Call) Java with MAVEN ☕️
+# gRPC (Google Remote Procedure Call) Java with MAVEN

-POC of a gRPC project in Java using Maven.
+POC of a gRPC project in Java using Maven ☕️

 ## Project